mrjeanjoseph/CRUD_Archived/Projects_2024/README.md

 # Objectives

-Projs created within the 2020 calendar year
+Projects and exercises created within the 2024 calendar year

 Markup : 	*Student Enrollment Form using ASP.Net Framework
 			*Hotel Application using ASP.NET using Dapper